Generating In-Distribution Proxy Graphs for Explaining Graph Neural Networks: Graph Information Bottleneck with Proxy Graphs

 In~\eqref{eq:surGIB}, we address the OOD challenge by predicting $Y$ using a proxy graph $\tilde{G}$ instead of directly using $G'$.
 This approach is particularly effective when the conditional probability $P(Y|\cdot)$ is approximated by the model $f(\cdot)$.
 To facilitate the maximization of the likelihood as outlined in~\eqref{eq:surGIB}, we further approximate $P(\tilde{G}|G')$ with a parameterized function, denoted as $Q_{\boldsymbol{\phi}}(\tilde{G}|G')$.
 The formal representation is thus given by

 where $\boldsymbol{\phi}$ denotes model parameters.

 Given the combinatorial complexity inherent in graph structures, it is computationally infeasible to enumerate all potential proxy graphs $\tilde{G}$ from the unknown distribution $P_\gG$, which is necessary for calculating~\eqref{eq:surGIBpar}.
-To overcome this challenge, we propose approximating $P_\gG$ with the parameterized function $Q_{\boldsymbol{\phi}}(\tilde{G}|G')$.
-Consequently, we estimate~\eqref{eq:surGIBpar} by sampling proxy graphs from $Q_{\boldsymbol{\phi}}(\tilde{G}|G')$, leading to the following formulation:
+To overcome this challenge, we propose to approximate $P_\gG$ with the parameterized function $Q_{\boldsymbol{\phi}}(\tilde{G}|G')$, and estimate \eqref{eq:surGIBpar} with a Monte Carlo estimator that samples proxy graphs from $Q_{\boldsymbol{\phi}}(\tilde{G}|G')$.
+That is

 with constraints